jeremyrist/jeremyrist.github.io/journal-week-3.md

 ### Below you will find some bullet points from the highlights of week 3.

 ##`CSS`
 ##### _CSS was the main focus of week 3.
-It stands for Cascading Style Sheet.
+It stands for Cascading Style Sheets.
 It's used to alter the look and the format of websites._

 * 3 CSS properties that can affect layout are: